MatthewPlemmons/simple_shell/README.md

 3. exit - will exit the shell when you are done.
 4. env - prints out the current shell varriables.

+You can also specify commands to run using the full path:
+example: /usr/bin/ls

 to be continued...